borntofrappe/project-euler/013 - Large Sum/README.md

 The number is provided in exponent notation, and if we were to display the first ten characters of the equivalent string, we'd get something akin to `8.34842252`.

 Not the solution, but also not that far from it.
 At first I tossed this "immediate" approach on the side and started to consider a series of loops to add the columns from the last to the first.
-Something similar to how additions are resolved in elementary school.
+Something similar to how additions are solved in elementary school.

 ```code
 159  +